 - 2.1 East Kent has an emerging coherence as an economic unit and recent work has identified that overall the East Kent economy has performed relatively well compared to the rest of Kent and the South East.
 A single larger district would have the scale to build on this positive trend through a more coherent approach to its economic assets and deliver economic outcomes more effectively.
-A single East Kent council would enable a strong strategic leadership, with greater influence at both a national and regional level and provide the scope to take advantage of both growth and external funding opportunities. - 2.2 Thanet has plans in place to deliver the savings required in the Medium Term Financial Strategy and the Government four-year settlement requires an efficiency plan.
-However, the creation of a single East Kent council has the potential to make an even greater contribution to the savings required over the six year period to 2024/25, which is common to all East Kent districts. - 2.3 A larger single district is likely to have greater scale to borrow and increase investment in our priority areas, as well as reduce competition between the current East Kent districts when exploring income generation opportunities. - 2.4 Whilst important, the financial and commercial positions are only two aspects of the case for change.
+A single East Kent council would enable a strong strategic leadership, with greater influence at both a national and regional level and provide the scope to take advantage of both growth and external funding opportunities. - 2.2 It is easy for places like East Kent to be overshadowed by the big cities like London and for them to drop down the government's list of priorities which means we need a really strong voice to make an impact on the national stage and secure the support and resources we need to make life better for the people living and working in East Kent. - 2.3 In East Kent there is a long history of councils working together but subject to the four separate councils taking their own decisions.
+This could be an opportunity to create one unified council, with councillors enabled to influence more effectively on behalf on the whole of East Kent. - 2.4 Thanet has plans in place to deliver the savings required in the Medium Term Financial Strategy and the Government four-year settlement requires an efficiency plan.
+However, the creation of a single East Kent council has the potential to make an even greater contribution to the savings required over the six year period to 2024/25, which is common to all East Kent districts. - 2.5 If there was no new council and Thanet carried on as a separate council, we estimate that of the £13m to £21m of savings by 2024-25 needed for four councils, Thanet's projected savings are in the order of £3.9m to £6m a year by 2024-25.
+In the absence of the opportunity to make savings in senior management, member's allowances and support, premises, etc afforded by the creation of a new single council, alternative measures would have to be considered.
+These could include reducing services, terminating services the council does not have to provide by law, and significant increases in fees and charges.

+- 2.6 A larger single district is likely to have greater scale to borrow and increase investment in our priority areas, as well as reduce competition between the current East Kent districts when exploring income generation opportunities. - 2.7 Whilst important, the financial and commercial positions are only two aspects of the case for change.
 For example, a single council would provide greater capacity to undertake transformational activity and improve service delivery for our customers.